jdav0212/IMDb-Top-1000/README.md

 ## How to View the Notebook

-If the Jupyter Notebook report doesn't render correctly on GitHub, you can follow these steps to view it:
+To view the notebook, simply open the IMDB.ipynb file on GitHub.
+If the Jupyter Notebook report doesn't render correctly on GitHub, you can follow the link below to view it:

 1. Click [**here**](https://nbviewer.org/github/jdav0212/IMDb-Top-1000/blob/main/IMDB.ipynb) to view the document externally.